tlocke/pg8000/README.rst

 pg8000.dbapi.Date(year, month, day)

-Constuct an object holding a date value.
+Construct an object holding a date value.

 This property is part of the `DBAPI 2.0 specification
 <http://www.python.org/dev/peps/pep-0249/>`_.